irrwahn/irrvuan/flavor/README.md

 ### 3. Parameters used for target system configuration

 * ROOTPW
-> password to set for the root account
+> password to set for the root account; leave empty to disable root
+> login; a special value of '!' enables single-user-mode emergency
+> login with empty root password

 * USERNM
 > name to use for the unprivileged user account